 7 ways your post-purchase email contributes to growth

 - Reinforces a good relationship with your customers

 - Gathers Customer-First Data on buying habits

-- Lays the groundwork for repeat buying
+- Lays the groundwork for retention marketing strategies

 - Creates a new email segment of people who may purchase again